Xiaxy-XuLab/RA-SF/README.md

 # RA-SF
-These are scripts for “Single cell immunoprofile of synovial fluid in rheumatoid arthritis with TNF- α/JAK inhibitor treatment”
+These are scripts for single-cell analysis of synovial fluid in rheumatoid arthritis with TNF-α/JAK inhibitor treatment.